tpryan/GCPQuestCS/bd_intro.md

 <walkthrough-tutorial-duration duration="10"></walkthrough-tutorial-duration>

-You've been tasked with querying a very specific question using BigQuery.
+You've been tasked with querying a very specific question using BigQuery: what was the second most common name for individuals born in the US in 1976.
 Don't worry, this tutorial will walk you through it.

 ## Project setup